-We encourage young cellists ages 12-24 to apply to our program.
+We encourage young cellists of all ages to apply to our program.
+ICI usually includes a mix of talented high school and college students.
+We do make occasional exceptions in the case of younger students, 15 and younger playing more advanced repertoire.
 This intensive three-week session gives students the opportunity to gain performance experience and focus closely on major repertoire for the cello.
 New in 2019: chamber music emphasis on sonata coaching with teachers in lessons and masterclasses with piano and cello coaches.

 Applicants under the age of 16 should be playing standard cello repertoire and will be admitted based upon their playing ability as well as the level and amount of repertoire they can comfortably bring to camp ready to play.
 We provide separate counselors and housing facilities for our younger students, earlier bedtime rules, and more free time built into the schedule.

 Before each of our faculty artist recitals, we choose an outstanding student to perform as an opener on that concert.
 Because of this, we ask that you come to ICI with a short concert or encore piece prepared.
 Other repertoire should include a minimum of one movement of a standard sonata, a movement of a concerto, an etude, and several movements of unaccompanied Bach.
 Should you choose to bring additional repertoire, we will be happy to hear it!

 Emphasis on learning how to practice properly will be an important part of our curriculum; which also includes lessons and masterclasses, recital performance opportunities, technique classes, orchestral excerpts, cello chamber music, and many other useful workshops.

 ICI offers the unique opportunity to interact and bond with your peers in a close and cooperative all-cello environment.
 Our program provides you with time and space to specifically focus on improving your technique and performing skills.
 We invite the worlds best cellists and pedagogues to our institute and hold our students to a high standard.